EXHIBITION POLO MATCH

 between Thailand and Myanmar in 2018.

-H.E.
-The Thai Ambassador will join us with our upcoming meeting with
+HE Ambassador Jakr from Thailand will join us with our upcoming meeting with

 His Excellency Dr. U Myint Htwe, The Minister of Health and Sport,

 up in Naypyidaw for the approval to use the beautiful Kyaikkasan